• Improve your long and short game with a smooth rhythm and maintain proper balance throughout your golf swing

 To be consistent you need to respect, among other things, YOUR swing ratio, preferably close to 3:1 for long game and 2.1:1 for short game.
 We suggest memorizing only those 2 swing ratios.

 The majority of casual golfers swing much too slowly, we recommend you to swing with a tempo at least equal to 1.46 sec (corresponding to a slow tempo in the Mobile Golf Tempo Training App).

-Mobile Golf Tempo Training app will emit audial or vibrational signals to tell you when you have to begin the backswing, start the downswing, and make impact with the ball.
+Mobile Golf Tempo Training app will emit audial or vibrational signals to tell you when you have to begin the backswing, start the downswing, and impact the golf ball.

 The golfer cannot react instantly to those signals; there is always a delay.
-This delay is what scientists call human’s reaction time.
+This delay is what scientists call human reaction time.

-The human’s reaction time is the time that elapses between a stimulus (in our case an audial or vibrational signal) and the response to it.
+The human reaction time is the time that elapses between a stimulus (in our case an audial or vibrational signal) and the response to it.

 Typical reaction time is 0.15 to 0.30 seconds

 But when you can predict the stimulus, the reaction time can decrease to 0.1 second.